ligato/docs/docs/plugins/connection-plugins.md

 ### Users and Permission Groups

-Users must be pre-defined in the [REST conf file][http-conf-file].User definitions consists of a name, hashed password and permission groups.
+Users must be pre-defined in the [REST conf file][rest-conf-file].User definitions consists of a name, hashed password and permission groups.

 User format example:
 ```